The Government of Canada has increased the wage subsidy from 10% to 75% in an effort to financially support businesses affected by COVID-19.

 - Request a free yearly copy of your credit report from Equifax and TransUnion

 - Check both versions of your report for signs of error, fraud, and identity theft

 - Improve your credit score if it is at or below 600

-To further increase your odds of approval when you actually apply (especially if your financial health is insufficient) you can take these extra steps:
+To even further increase your odds of approval in Hamilton you can take these extra steps:

 - Offer an asset (house, car, etc.) as collateral

 - Find a stronger borrower to cosign your application

 - Fill out your application honestly and completely